 17.7.3 Any allowance for reinsurance in determining regulatory capital requirements should consider the possibility of breakdown in the effectiveness of the risk transfer and the security of the reinsurance counterparty and any measures used to reduce the reinsurance counterparty exposure.
-Similar considerations would also apply for other risk mitigants, for example derivatives.
+Similar considerations would also apply for other risk mitigants (eg derivatives).